graygnuorg/pound/README.md

    actual web servers (*backends*).
 2. __Pound__ is not a Web accelerator: no caching is done -- every request is passed to a backend server "as is".

+## Documentation

+Documentation in manpage format is available in the distribution.
+A copy of the documentation is [available online](https://www.gnu.org.ua/software/pound/pound.html).

 ## Build requirements